-- $\Box$ Course Title and Number - □ Course Modality (in person, online, or both, synchronous, asynchronous) - □ Expectation of recorded lectures/course capture - Credit hours (COCI Handbook 2.3.1 Designation of Unit Value)
+\Box Course Title and Number

+□ Course Modality (in person, online, or both, synchronous, asynchronous)

+□ Expectation of recorded lectures/course capture

+□ Credit hours (insert link to rule about credit hours)

 Explanation: A syllabus should state if a course will be held in-person, online, or a combination of both modalities.
 Courses with online components (such as online lecture or online discussions) should clarify if these online components are synchronous or asynchronous.
 For both online and in-person lectures, provide information about recorded lectures/course capture if you intend to record lectures.